Welding Inspection Program

 The Inspection Certificate is a two semester program consisting of four courses.
 The first two courses (WLDG 1427 Welding Codes and Standards and NDTE 1405 Introduction to Ultrasonics) must be taken together and are offered only in the fall semesters.
 The second two courses (NDTE 2401 Advanced Ultrasonics and NDTE 2411 Preparation for Certified Welding Inspector Exam) must be taken together and are offered only in the spring semesters.

 The Welding Inspection AAS is a two year program which builds on the Inspection Certificate.
-It is designed to give the student a background in welding as well as training as a welding inspector.
+It is designed to give the student a background in welding as well as training as a welding inspector and a foundation of general education courses.

 The Welding Inspection program at Austin Community College prepares the student for two career paths: